drone-plugins/sonarqube-scanner/README.md

-# Harness Drone/CIE SonarCube Plugin with Quality Gateway
+# Harness Drone/CIE SonarQube Plugin with Quality Gateway

 The plugin of Harness Drone/CIE to integrate with SonarQube (previously called Sonar), which is an open source code quality management platform and check the report results for status OK.